delvex-community/genai/README.md

 ### GPT-3.5-Turbo Fine-Tuning
 i am researching on multiple way of fine tuning gpt-3.5-turbo llm model,

-1. first way of fine tuning Gpt model guide <a href="https://github.com/delvex-community/genai/tree/master/GPT-Model-Fine-Tuining-Way-1st">Checkout the code</a>
+1. first way of fine tuning Gpt model guide, where i have fine-tuned gpt-3.5-turbo openai model, with a question answering dataset, which is related to edtech. <a href="https://github.com/delvex-community/genai/tree/master/GPT-Model-Fine-Tuining-Way-1st">Checkout the source code</a>

+### Building ChatBot for UPFLAIRS

+This project involves developing a chatbot for UPFLAIRS, an EdTech company, designed to quickly resolve student queries using a GPT model.
+The chatbot aims to enhance student engagement by providing instant, accurate responses to common inquiries.
+Leveraging natural language processing capabilities, it will understand and respond to questions contextually.
+The project focuses on automating student support, thereby improving user experience and operational efficiency within the educational environment.

+To checkout source code <a href="https://github.com/delvex-community/genai/tree/master/upflairs chatbot GPT">Checkout the source code </a>